stuartparmenter/ddp-esphome/README.md

 You only need `ws_ddp_control` if you want to use the companion media proxy server for video processing and WebSocket orchestration.

-### RGB Format Notes
+### Pixel Format Notes

-- **Default format**: RGB888 (24-bit, flag 0x2C) is the default format used by the media proxy server (as specified in the DDP protocol)
+- **RGB888** (24-bit, DDP type `0x0B`): Standard DDP format, 8 bits per channel.
+Used by most DDP implementations including WLED and LedFx.
-- **Recommended format**: RGB565 (16-bit, flags 0x61/0x62) is typically better for ESP32 devices since LVGL normally runs in 565 mode and uses less bandwidth
+- **RGB565** (16-bit, DDP type `0x61` little-endian / `0x62` big-endian): Extension to DDP spec.
+Recommended for ESP32 since LVGL typically runs in 16-bit color mode.
+Reduces bandwidth by ~33%.
-- **Extension support**: RGB565 formats are an extension to the DDP spec; our media proxy may be the only implementation that supports them
-- **Automatic rendering**: The `ddp_stream` component automatically renders whatever pixel format it receives (RGB888, RGB565LE, or RGB565BE) as long as the DDP packet flags are set correctly
+- **Automatic rendering**: The `ddp_stream` component automatically renders whatever pixel format it receives (RGB888, RGB565LE, or RGB565BE) as long as the DDP packet type flags are set correctly.

 ---